bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We parked at the end of a gravel road, as close to Mount Yarrow as we could.
 From there we could hike down a cutline before leaving it to ascend the northeast slopes of the ridge.

 We hadn't gone far along the cutline when we noticed a cougar only 50 m away, crossing in front of us.
 It pattered by so fluidly it seemed to glide.
-The big cat glanced at us and then disappeared into the bushes before I could reach for my camera.
-After getting over our excitement – it was our first time seeing a cougar on foot – we moved on.
+The big cat glanced at us and disappeared into the bushes before I could reach for my camera.
+After getting over our excitement – this was our first time seeing a cougar on foot – we moved on.

 We continued up the cutline until we found a break in the trees on our right.
 A meadow led to the base of the ridge.
 As we drew near, the ridge appeared more interesting and challenging than I expected.
 The grade steepened, forcing us right where we found kinder slopes.
 Then we reached the ridge crest.

-Now following the edge of a cliff, we saw spectacular rock in a variety of textures and colours.
+Now following the edge of a cliff, we saw spectacular rock in various textures and colours.
 We were dazzled all the way to the false summit.
 After that, the ridge comprised of hills.
 Watching us from the first hill was a buck with an impressive rack.
 We saw two more deer when we reached the highest point along the grassy portion of the ridge.
 Perhaps the deer hoped to find sanctuary on the ridge, for from the valley below, we could hear the gunshots of hunters.

 It took us less than two hours to reach the high point.
 It was too early to turn back, so we continued along the ridge, although cliffs below Yarrow prevented us from getting far.